 PSD Head Requirements

-Must be able to use a personal computer and various software applications (including, but not limited to project management and word processing, and preferably requirements management and system modeling).
+- Must be able to use a personal computer and various software applications (including,

 - Equal Opportunity Employer/Protected Veterans/Individuals with Disabilities.